-No stranger to the Collegiate Water Polo Association, Lawrence comes to Navy with three years of CWPA experience under his belt at Brown and MIT.
+No stranger to the Collegiate Water Polo Association, Lawrence came to Navy with three years of CWPA experience under his belt at Brown and MIT.
 A member of both the men's and women's coaching staffs at Brown University in 2013, he worked with the teams in creating training sessions and managing the travel, budgeting and schedules.
 Lawrence also served as Brown's recruiting coordinator and oversaw the planning of home competitions and tournaments.

 In 2013, Lawrence and the Brown's men's team had two players, Henry Fox and James McNamara, named to the CWPA Northern Division First Team.
 On the women's side, Brown was recognized twice on the CWPA All-Division First Team as Kate Woods and Madison Pepper were honored.